konradrej/GYA2018/README.md

 # GYA2018

 GYA2018, a fairly simple one page game of battleships.
-Created as my "gymnasiearbete" which is a year long project in last year of high school.
+Created as my "gymnasiearbete" which is a year long project during the last year of high school in Sweden.
 Written in HTML, CSS (Sass) and JS (including jQuery) might incorperate a bit of php and either a text file or a mysql database to make a game history.

 ## Getting started
 ### Prerequisities